daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 :set splitright
 C-w = - to make the 2 panes equal

-To search: / then press enter after the search is executed.
 Backward search: ?
 After a search, type n to find the next occurence in the same direction or N to search in the opposite direction.
-Find and replace through whole file: :%s/REPLACEE/REPLACER/g (add c to have a prompt) :noh to remove highlight
-Replace by itself: R then just keep on typing
+Find and replace through whole file: :%s/REPLACEE/REPLACER/g (add c to have a prompt) Replace by itself: R then just keep on typing

-To go backwords (cursor) , C-o.
-Forwards, C-i.

-% -> Go to the opposite side of a parenthesis.

-d: delete or something like cut. p to "put" or paste  this.
-y: yank or "copy".

-nG – jump to line n
 Cursor movezz
 L – jump to the bottom of the screen (“low”)
 H – jump to the top of the screen (“high”)